travier/fedora-sysexts/README.md

 Building requires root privileges, but you can run those commands in a rootless, privileged, non-SELinux confined container, such as a toolbox.

-## Available sysexts

-See each sysext's justfile for the exact list of packages included.

-### Built from Fedora repos

-- debugtools: `gdb-minimal` and `strace`
-- python: Python 3
-- semanage: Python 3 plus SELinux utilities that require Python
-- tools: Various tools that I like to have on my host
-- iwd: `iwd` WiFi daemon and config for NetworkManager
-- krb5-workstation: Kerberos support
-- swtpm: `swtpm` package and dependencies (work in progress)
-- libvirtd: `libvirtd`, `qemu` and `swtpm` (work in progress)

-### Built from Cisco's OpenH264 repo

-- openh264: OpenH264 library and support for Firefox

-### Built from RPM Fusion repos

-Install either `fedora-workstation-repositories` or RPM Fusion repositories:

-- steam-devices: `steam-device` package only
-- steam: Steam and its dependencies

 ## Using